Pensions and Tax Planning

 Withdrawing money from your pension

 Since 6 April 2015, the rules have provided much greater flexibility once you reach the minimum pension age of 55 (which increases to 57 in 2028).
-There are no restrictions on how much income you can take each year from drawdown, and you get 25% as a tax-free lump sum at the start, with subsequent withdrawals taxed as income.
-There are also no restrictions on withdrawals direct from the paying-in part of a pension, but the first 25% you take is tax-free and the remainder is taxed as income.
+There are no restrictions on how much income you can take each year from drawdown, and you can take 25% of your pension funds as a tax-free lump sum at the start, with subsequent withdrawals taxed as income.
+There are also no restrictions on withdrawals from a pension, but the first 25% you take is tax free and the remainder is taxed as income.
 The best way to structure withdrawals from your pension will depend on your personal circumstances.

 Example – Drawing from pension

 Samira has a SIPP with a value of £600,000.
 After taking financial advice, she decides to ‘crystallise’ £400,000 by moving £300,000 to drawdown and taking £100,000 as a lump sum.
 The £100,000 is tax free as it is a quarter of the £400,000 total withdrawal.
 She decides to keep the remaining £200,000 ‘uncrystallised’ she needs it, when she can take 25% tax free.

 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
 The Financial Conduct Authority does not regulate tax advice.

 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investment in a registered pension fund is subject to many restrictions on access on how the funds can be used.